 When I first discovered Photoshop, I was baffled and bemused by the sheer scale of what I was looking at, I may as well be learning Japanese!
 It is the most comprehensive editing software available today and I suspect for a long time.
 I read up on as many Photoshop tips as I could find from magazines, websites and lately, blogs.

-NEW: For the past two years I have been using Kevin Kubota's Photoshop Action sets on most of my wedding images and find them invaluable.
-See more info here…Kubota Photoshop Actions
+Note: For the past decade or so, I have been using Kevin Kubota's Photoshop Action sets on most of my wedding images and find them invaluable.
+See more info here: Kubota Photoshop Actions

 In typically "Me" style, I just loaded a photograph and started to play around, clicking this, sliding that … it wasn't long before I got very frustrated with the sheer amount of features and effects available and so I shut the whole thing down for a while.

 Then I started to read, and to listen to other people and their own Photoshop tips, people who knew what they were doing, and it wasn't long before I was as "at home" with Photoshop as I was up in the loft in the early 80's!
-It is not unusual for me to spend up to 8 hours a day on Photoshop CS nowadays.
+It is not unusual for me to spend up to 8 hours a day on Photoshop CC nowadays.
 I run EVERY photograph I take through it whether for minor adjustments, or a full creative splurge!